-In celebration of New York City LGBT Pride March Sunday, reflect on these emotional, empowering and sometimes bizarre stories from show business.
+In celebration of National Coming Out Day, reflect on these emotional, empowering and sometimes bizarre stories from show business.

 There's no room for argument -- the comedian and talk show host's 1997 Time magazine cover declaring "Yep, I'm Gay" is pop culture's flagship coming out story.

 While the iconic singer has been synonymous with the LGBT community for decades, he didn’t come out formally until 1976 — at first telling Rolling Stone he was bisexual years before his partner David Furnish

 and their two children came into the picture.

 While Foster's sexuality was a topic of discussion for decades in the press, her 2013 acceptance of the Cecil B. DeMille

 Award at the Golden Globes put any doubts to rest.
 In a speech that was widely regarded as bizarre, Foster thanked her longtime female partner and co-parent, Cydney Bernard.